-The Palespotted Corydoras have a brownish head, greyish colouration on the upper half of their body and a creamy colouration on their lower half.
-Their Pectoral pelvic and dorsal fins display a yellow-orange colouration on the top edge, but the rest of their fins are usually transparent.
-In addition, Their caudal fin is translucent with 3 to 4 rows of transverse dark lines.
+The Palespotted Corydoras display distinct colouration patterns.
+They possess a brownish head, with a greyish hue adorning the upper half of their body, gradually transitioning to a creamy colouration on the lower half.
+The Pectoral, pelvic, and dorsal fins exhibit a yellow-orange colouration along their top edge, while the remaining fins typically appear transparent.
+Their caudal fin is translucent, characterized by three to four rows of transverse dark lines.

 |Scientific Name||Corydoras gossei|

 |Max Size||6 cm|

 |Difficulty||Beginner - Intermediate|

 |℉||72 - 79|